crytic/building-secure-contracts/program-analysis/echidna/Exercise-6.md

 - Create a `config.yaml` with the necessary configuration option(s).
 - Once Echidna finds the bug, fix the issue, and re-try your property with Echidna.

+Hint: You might have to use the `--multi-abi` flag in this exercise.
 ## Solution

 This solution can be found in [exercises/exercise6/solution.sol](./exercises/exercise6/solution.sol)